thomasgtaylor/how.wtf/content/post/2023-04-04-aws-lambda-caching-in-python.md

 ---
-title: AWS Lambda caching in Python
-date: 2023-04-04T23:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-04 23:30:00-04:00
 description: How to cache in an AWS Lambda function using Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: AWS Lambda caching in Python
 ---

 Caching between lambda invocations may be useful for certain scenarios: